Rita Schwerner Bender: Education

-Schwerner earned her Bachelor's degree at Queens College in New York and then chose to pursue her law degree.
+Schwerner earned her Bachelor's degree at Queens College in New York City and then chose to pursue her law degree.
 She attended Rutgers School of Law in New Jersey in 1965, graduating three years after her husband was murdered.
 Out of 150 students in the graduating class of 1968, Schwerner was one of five women.
 While studying at Rutgers, she also met her second husband, William J. Bender.

-Current law practice
+Law practice

-Rita Schwerner Bender is now a private family practice attorney in Washington State.
+Rita Schwerner Bender is a private family practice attorney in Washington State.
 Her areas of specialty are family law, adoption and assisted reproduction, professional ethics and discipline, and "specializes in providing indigent defendants access to legal assistance."

-Bender continues to be active in the fight for civil rights today, speaking on topics like "Searching for Restorative Justice: The Trial of Edgar Ray Killen" and "Racial Disparity in Education and State Action."
+Bender continues to be active in the fight for civil rights, speaking on topics like "Searching for Restorative Justice: The Trial of Edgar Ray Killen" and "Racial Disparity in Education and State Action."
 Additionally, Bender has written or co-written several publications pertaining to her areas of law practice.
 A few of her works are "FAQ: Surrogacy, Sperm Donation and Egg Donation in Washington for Prospective Gay and Lesbian Parents" (with Raegen N. Rasnic and Janet M. Helson) and "Washington State Legal Technician Rule: Myths and Facts," which appeared in the Washington State Bar news in 2008.